qi-yuchen/P8105_final_project/Report/final_report.md

 ## Additional analysis

-Based on before analisis, we found that there might be association between age, GDP, generosity and happiness.
+Based on before analysis, we found that there might be association between age, GDP, generosity and happiness.
 Therefore, we try to make linear regression model of these factors.